 8. Have an understanding of PR, or at least the basics.
 This is one of the biggest battles PR reps face when it comes to client relationships.
 Unlike advertising, we cannot completely control the content or timing of coverage.
 We inform, influence, and encourage coverage, but what comes out is up to the editor.
 Here are a few other basics:

 • Short leads vs. long leads—Just because we’re reaching out to national magazines right now, it doesn’t mean you will be included in next month’s issue.
 There is a lead time with all media— from minutes to a few days with bloggers, to three to six months with magazines.

 • Big media hits vs. targeted media hits—We know you want to be in The Wall Street Journal, and it may even help with sales, but it may not be the best audience for your new enterprise software solution.

 • Bad reviews are par for the course—This usually comes back to No. 2 (having a good product), but there are times when a certain editor or blogger just does not love your product and we cannot make them.
 That is what makes editorial so much more powerful than advertising: Iit is supposed to be unbiased from one person (expert) to another person.

+9. Realize the agency is on your side.
 I think often clients can forget that a PR firm want tons of media coverage in top-tier media that drives their client’s sales and Web traffic just as much the client does.
 If they don’t do a great job, they’ll lose your account.
 I think that’s great motivation in itself.